orlando21/magnolia-tutorial/thank-you.md

 hide: true
 ---

-Thanks for your message.
 We'll get back to you!